RahMoc Enterprises

 Rahmoc Enterprises is a former NASCAR Winston Cup team that operated from 1978 to 1993.
 The team was owned by long-time engine builder Bob Rahilly and Butch Mock.
-Butch Mock and Bob Rahilly split in 1992, with the race team becoming Butch Mock Motorsports in 1993.
+Rahilly and Mock split in 1992, with the race team becoming Butch Mock Motorsports in 1993.

-Rahmoc Enterprises is still operating today, with Dick and Bob Rahilly still turning the wrenches, as an engine builder and supplier for many NASCAR teams.
-They also build racecars and manage several smaller race teams.
+Rahmoc Enterprises remains in operation today, with Dick and Bob Rahilly still building, servicing and supplying engines for many NASCAR teams.
+They also house race cars and manage several smaller race teams.

 Beginnings

-Rahmoc's debut in NASCAR came in 1978 competing in two events, at the NAPA National 500.
+Rahmoc's debut in NASCAR came in 1978, competing in two events, starting with the NAPA National 500.
 Mock drove the No. 75 Chevrolet to a 26th-place finish.
 He also ran the Dixie 500 at Atlanta, finishing 24th.
 Mock ran the 1979 Daytona 500 the next year, but finished 35th when he was involved in a wreck not of his making early in the race.
 After the Daytona wreck, Mock ceased driving and Rahmoc had several different drivers.
 Some were Lennie Pond at Atlanta and Daytona, Bobby Brack at Charlotte, and Bill Elswick for numerous races, his best finish being 16th at Richmond.
 Harry Gant drove in 1980 for the team at Riverside International Raceway, finishing seventh and Texas world Speedway, finishing eighth.
 Elswick returned over the next eleven races, and the team also picked up sponsorship from his Performer Boats Company.
 John Anderson, Chuck Bown, Joe Millikan, and Elswick finished out the year.
 Millikan came back in 1981, but was replaced after the Gabriel 400 by Tim Richmond.
 Richmond got his first top 10 finish in that event at Nashville Fairgrounds Speedway.
 Gary Balough drove for the rest of the 1981 season.

 Balough returned in 1982, posting a top-ten at the Coca-Cola 500, but was released after his legal issues just five races into the season.
 Joe Ruttman took over for the rest of the season, Except for the Riverside Event, posting four top-fives, and numerous top tens.
 Jimmy Insolo filled in for the team at Riverside.